 Postal Service Retiree Health Benefits Fund.
 H.R.
-4341 also would change the way the Postal Service finances its share of the cost of providing health care to retirees.
+22 also would change the way the Postal Service finances its share of the cost of providing health care to retirees.
 Instead of directly paying a portion of the health premiums incurred by current retirees each year, the USPS would begin paying for estimated costs of retiree health care as such costs are accrued by current workers.
 Starting in 2006, H.R.
-4341 would require the USPS to make payments equal to the annual increase in retiree health care liabilities accrued by current employees.
+22 would require the USPS to make payments equal to the annual increase in retiree health care liabilities accrued by current employees.
 These payments would be deposited into a new on-budget account, the Postal Service Retiree Health Benefits Fund (PSRHBF), which would earn interest at the same rate as the CSRDF.
+CBO currently projects that the CSRDF fund will earn about 5.75 percent next year.
 The Postal Service's share of health care premiums for current retirees would be paid out of the PSRHBF as soon as adequate funds are available in the account to do so.

 Under H.R.
-4341, any overfunding toward CSRS liabilities (after financial responsibility for military service credits reverts to the Treasury) would be transferred from the CSRDF to the PSRHBF by June 30, 2006.
-Based on information provided by OPM, CBO anticipates that the transfer to the new fund would total \$20.2 billion and would occur in June 2006.
-This amount reflects the \$19.4 billion in estimated CSRS overfunding plus interest that would accrue between the end of the valuation period in September 2005 and when CBO assumes the asset transfer would take place in June 2006.
+22, any overfunding toward CSRS liabilities (after financial responsibility for military service credits reverts to the Treasury) would be transferred from the CSRDF to the PSRHBF by June 30, 2006.
+Based on information provided by OPM, CBO anticipates that the transfer to the new fund would total \$21.2 billion and would occur in June 2006.
+This amount reflects the \$20.3 billion in estimated CSRS overfunding plus interest that would accrue between the end of the valuation period in September 2005 and when CBO assumes the asset transfer would take place in June 2006.

 Under the bill, the Postal Service also would pay annual interest costs on the unfunded liabilities for health care costs of both current and future retirees.
 The unfunded liability would be the difference between the assets held in the PSRHBF and the net present value of accrued liabilities projected for retiree health care.
 The bill would direct OPM to compute the required prefunding and interest payments after consultation with the Postal Service, subject to review by the PRC.
 The bill specifies that payments would be made at the end of each fiscal year.

-Based on information provided by OPM, CBO anticipates the net present value of the unfunded liability for the health care costs of retirees would amount to \$37.7 billion at the end of 2006 and would shrink to \$35.8 billion by the end of 2014.
-CBO estimates that payments by the Postal Service for prefunding health care costs of retirees and interest on the remaining unfunded liability would be \$5.5 billion in 2006, \$23.3 billion over the 2006-2009 period, and \$58.1 billion over the 2006-2014 period.
+Based on information provided by OPM and using CBO's current projections of long-term interest rates, CBO anticipates the net present value of the unfunded liability for the health care costs of retirees would amount to about \$49 billion at the end of 2006 and remain roughly at that level through the end of 2015.
+CBO estimates that payments by the Postal Service for prefunding health care costs of retirees and interest on the remaining unfunded liability would be \$5.2 billion in 2006 (net of the 2006 premium adjustment described below), \$33.8 billion over the 2006-2010 period, and \$76.8 billion over the 2006-2015 period.
+Those amounts could change significantly if future rates are much different than currently projected by CBO.